Banana Pudding Cheesecake Parfait - A Sweet Southern Treat

 Banana Pudding is a Southern Staple and it's no different at my house.
-My family LOVES it, you know of course they do they are good Southerners' ya'll 😉 One thing I "LOVE" about it - it's an easy to make, but delicious recipe that will make your PEOPLE come back for seconds!
-Don't you love those kind of recipes too?
+My family LOVES it, you know of course, they do they are good Southerners' y'all 😉 One thing I "LOVE" about it - it's an easy-to-make, but delicious recipe that will make your PEOPLE come back for seconds!
+Don't you love that kind of recipe too?

 It's smooth and silky pudding along with creamy "no-bake" cheesecake filling and a little crunch of the Nilla wafers.
 AND OH, those sweet bananas to top it off.
 You just really cannot get any more SOUTHERN HOSPITALITY in a FANCY CUP than that!

 Even though you fancy these up, they are super simple to make and assemble.
 First, crush some Nilla Wafers.
 I just put them in a zip lock baggy and crush them with a can or meat tenderizer.

 Then, in a medium-sized bowl, mix the vanilla pudding powder with fresh Florida Dairy Farmers MILK.
 Place in refrigerator for 5 minutes to chill.